Rohanmestri/units_converter_extension/results.md

 ## EXPERIMENT 3

-You want to buy a new laptop and have shortlisted one which you really like.
+You want to buy a new laptop and have shortlisted one that you like.
 Now, you want to check its specifications to see if it is a good fit for you.
 You have two desired specifications:
 Laptop weight should be less than 2 Kilograms
 Laptop screen size should be less than 36 centimetres.